Skip to content

 EmptyHtmlExtension.cs · name: html · HTML‑encoded

-Same behavior as the empty extension, but HTML‑encodes its output ([EncodeOutput]).
-Use it when you want the "just stringify the value" behavior with encoding.
+Same behavior as the empty extension, but always HTML‑encodes its output ([EncodeOutput]), under both profiles.
+Use it when you want the "just stringify the value" behavior with encoding, independent of the profile.

 heddle